-We caught up with our Consultant in Paediatric Palliative Care and Lead Doctor, Emily Harrop, about her career in medicine and what influences her and inspires her at the hospice.
+Meet Dr Emily, our Consultant in Paediatric Palliative Care and Lead Doctor.
+A few years ago, she told us about her career in medicine and what influences her and inspires her at the hospice.

 ‘No two days are ever the same, however sad or difficult one day is, there is always an equal amount of joy on the same day.
 I have never known a whole shift to be a sad place.
 I know people find that hard to believe when you talk about a children’s hospice.’

 Dr Emily has been a Consultant in Paediatric Palliative Care at Helen & Douglas House since 2010.
 Before coming to the hospice she undertook her specialist training at Great Ormond Street Hospital, which included a post-graduate diploma in Palliative Medicine.
 Prior to this, she completed her PhD in Neuroscience (Infant Pain), as well as postgraduate training in Paediatric Clinical Pharmacology.